How to Run WordPress on SQL Server: A Comprehensive Guide

 Step 1: Environment Setup to Run WordPress on SQL Server

 Before diving into the technicalities, ensure you have a suitable environment for running WordPress with SQL Server.
-This setup requires:
+This setup requires: Also, check the system requirements for database-driven workloads.

 • SQL Server: Ensure SQL Server is installed and running.
 Any recent version should work, but using the latest stable release for better performance and security is always good.